 - 280. The Secretariat maintains a database of all documents of the World Heritage Committee and the General Assembly of States Parties to the World Heritage Convention.
-This database is available at the following Web address: http://whc.unesco.org/en/statutorydoc - 281.
-The Secretariat ensures that copies of Tentative Lists, World Heritage nominations, including copies of maps and relevant information received from States Parties are archived in hard copy and in electronic format where possible.
+This database is available at: https://whc.unesco.org/en/documents - 281.
+The Secretariat ensures that copies of Tentative Lists submissions, Preliminary Assessment requests, World Heritage nominations, including copies of maps and relevant information received from States Parties are archived in hard copy and in electronic format where possible.
 The Secretariat also arranges for the archiving of relevant information relating to inscribed properties, including evaluations and other documents developed by the Advisory Bodies, any correspondence and reports received from States Parties (including Reactive Monitoring and Periodic Reports) and correspondence and material from the Secretariat and World Heritage Committee. - 282.
 Archived material will be kept in a form appropriate to long-term storage.
 Provisions will be made for the storage of paper copies and electronic copies, as relevant.
 Provision will be made for copies to be provided to States Parties as requested. - 283.
-Nominations of those properties inscribed on the World Heritage List by the Committee will be made available for consultation.
-States Parties are urged to place a copy of the nomination on their own Web addresses and inform the Secretariat of this action.
+Nomination dossiers of those properties inscribed on the World Heritage List by the Committee will be made available for consultation.
+States Parties are urged to upload a copy of the nomination on their own websites and inform the Secretariat of this action.
 States Parties preparing nominations may wish to use such information as guides for identifying and elaborating nomination of properties within their own territories. - 284.
-Advisory Body evaluations for each nomination and the decision of the Committee concerning each nomination are available at the following Web address: http://whc.unesco.org/en/advisorybodies
+Advisory Body evaluations and Committee decisions concerning each inscribed property are available on the World Heritage Centre's website on the page dedicated to each property of the World Heritage List.
+For the sites not inscribed on the List, the Advisory Body evaluation is available on the World Heritage Centre's website on the page dedicated to the Committee session when the nomination was examined.